GraviBERT: Transformer-based inference for gravitational-wave time series: Modelling and data generation

 \section{Modelling and data generation}

-The GW signal from a binary merger, such as that of two black holes or neutron stars, exhibits three distinct evolutionary phases: inspiral, merger, and ringdown \cite{Maggiore2008,Blanchet2014}.
-During the inspiral phase, the two compact objects orbit each other at relatively large separations, gradually losing orbital energy through gravitational radiation emission.
-As the objects approach closer separations, their gravitational interaction becomes highly nonlinear, marking the transition to the merger phase.
-Finally, the merger culminates when the two bodies coalesce into a single object, producing the characteristic peak amplitude in the observed waveform, followed by the ringdown phase where the remnant object settles to equilibrium \cite{Pretorius2005,Campanelli2006}.
-The physical characteristics of these waveforms are essential for our subsequent analysis.
-At leading order in the post-Newtonian expansion, the GW strain can be approximated as \cite{Blanchet2014}:
+The GW signal from a binary merger, such as that of two black holes or neutron stars, exhibits three distinct evolutionary phases: inspiral, merger, and ringdown \cite{Maggiore2000,Blanchet2014}.
+At leading order in the post-Newtonian expansion, the GW strain can be approximated as \cite{Blanchet2014},